-For interest carryforwards amounting to \notin 73,996 thousand (previous year: \notin 54,545 thousand) no deferred tax assets were recognized.
+For interest carryforwards amounting to $\$ 73,996 thousand (previous year: $\$ 54,545 thousand) no deferred tax assets were recognized.

 Deferred tax assets are only recognized for tax loss carryforwards and interest carryforwards if their realization is guaranteed in the near future.
-Write-downs of deferred tax assets for loss carryforwards recognized in previous years were recognized in the amount of \in 840 thousand in the year under review (previous year: \in 540 thousand).
-Deferred tax assets totaling \notin 7,270 thousand (previous year: \notin 16,895 thousand) were recognized in the reporting year on tax loss carryforwards not previously recognized.
-In the reporting year deferred tax assets on current tax losses in the amount of \notin 1,126 thousand (previous year: \notin 5,699 thousand) were recognized in profit or loss.
+Write-downs of deferred tax assets for loss carryforwards recognized in previous years were recognized in the amount of $\in$ 840 thousand in the year under review (previous year: $\in$ 540 thousand).
+Deferred tax assets totaling $\in$ 7,270 thousand (previous year: $\in$ 16,895 thousand) were recognized in the reporting year on tax loss carryforwards not previously recognized.
+In the reporting year deferred tax assets on current tax losses in the amount of $\in$ 1,126 thousand (previous year: $\in$ 5,699 thousand) were recognized in profit or loss.

 The reversals of deferred tax assets on temporary differences and tax loss carryforwards not yet recognized relate essentially to Japan.
 The reversal is essentially due to the economic recovery of the sales company.
-Responsibility statement Auditor's report

-Deferred tax assets of \notin 76,070 thousand (previous year: \notin 4,201 thousand) were capitalized at companies that generated a tax loss in the reporting year or in the prior financial year, as on the basis of tax planning it was assumed that positive taxable income will be available in the foreseeable future.
+Deferred tax assets of €76,070 thousand (previous year: €4,201 thousand) were capitalized at companies that generated a tax loss in the reporting year or in the prior financial year, as on the basis of tax planning it was assumed that positive taxable income will be available in the foreseeable future.